AMD Ryzen Logo

 Industry | Electronics |

-The Ryzen logo contains black colors
+The Ryzen logo features black colors

 This is a color scheme of Ryzen.
 You can copy each of the AMD Ryzen logo colors by clicking on a button with the color HEX code above.